 Adjusting to academic life at university presents challenges for students as the amount of reading and independent work significantly increases.
 Students must exhibit a great deal of initiative and self-discipline as work is no longer supervised by a teacher on a regular basis.
 Support and assistance is available from professors, teaching assistants and the Academic Advising & Career Centre.

 The support network for each student will change.
 While some students may stay close to family, friends and services they have traditionally used, others may make new choices about whom they remain in contact with.
 There are a number of services and opportunities available for students to help them establish a new support network.
-Students should be encouraged to develop connections with classmates and peers, get to know their professors and teaching assistants, or meet with academic advisors, personal counsellors or other professionals on campus if required.
+Students should be encouraged to develop connections with classmates and get to know their professors and teaching assistants.
+They can also meet with academic advisors, personal counsellors or other professionals on campus if required.

 A typical daily schedule at university differs much from high school.
 Studies are self-directed, meaning students are not assigned work on a daily/weekly basis and need to keep up with homework and readings on their own.
 This can be challenging for students, especially those who are used to the structure and accountability of the high school system.
 However, a variety of tools are available to help students adapt to the new academic environment, such as workshops and seminars organized by the Centre for Teaching & Learning and the Academic Advising & Career Centre.